shira1008/JavaScript-small-DOM-projects-/README.md

  Just started to learn JS and build some small projects.😎

-(I did more projects but decided to share a part, so that's why I skipped some numbers)
+(I decided not sharing two projects, so that's why I skipped some numbers)

 ### 1. Background color flipper
 changing the backgrond color